 9. Templates

 In Kubernetes, PodTemplates describes how to create pods.
 They are included in workload resources such as Deployments, DaemonSets, and Jobs.
-For each workload resource, the controller uses the PodTemplate within the workload object to create actual pods.
+The controller uses the PodTemplate within the workload object for each workload resource to create actual pods.
 This PodTemplate belongs to whatever workload resource your app runs on.

 10. Continuous Integration and Continuous Delivery (CI/CD)

 Kubernetes and Docker do not provide comprehensive CI/CD tools out of the box.
-Yet Docker and K8s enable developers to automate their CI/CD pipelines, adding features such as load balancing and storage orchestration.
+Yet Docker and K8s enable developers to automate their CI/CD pipelines, adding load balancing and storage orchestration features.

-Both support various third-party tools, such as CircleCI and Jenkins, to create robust CI/CD pipelines in Kubernetes or Docker.
+Both support third-party tools like CircleCI and Jenkins to create robust CI/CD pipelines in Kubernetes or Docker.

 Kubernetes Vs. OpenShift: What Are The Differences?

 Red Hat designed OpenShift as an enterprise-grade, open-source container orchestration platform.
-To meet that grade, OpenShift packs additional security, productivity, and hybrid cloud features.
-Besides built-in monitoring and enterprise-level security, the platform also offers a self-service provisioning interface.
+OpenShift packs additional security, productivity, and hybrid cloud features to meet that grade.
+Besides built-in monitoring and enterprise-level security, the platform offers a self-service provisioning interface.

 Here’s how Red Hat OpenShift compares with K8s.